leo-burnett/folio/source/content/Categories/Projects/Digital Justice/Portland Police Drone/What You Need to Know.md

 	- It doesn't matter that Portland technically "owns" its data when it's stored in the cloud.
 "Cloud companies that hold and manage your data can almost always access it, which means they can be compelled to hand it over to governments." - [*Wired Magazine*](https://www.wired.com/story/the-wired-guide-to-protecting-yourself-from-government-surveillance/)
 ## More details
 - State-level policy is not adequate and was developed before this kind of AI-enabled surveillance technology existed.
-	- The State of Maine has a required reporting mechanism for police use of drones, but this report fails basic transparency mechanisms.
+	- The State of Maine has a required reporting mechanism for police use of drones, but [this report](https://portlandme.portal.civicclerk.com/event/8035/files/attachment/27619) fails basic transparency mechanisms.
 	- The public ought to know where, when, and why the police are using drones, in a quick and searchable way.
-This report fails basic transparency mechanisms.
-The report:
+That is not how Maine regulates police use of drones.
+Instead, the report:
 		- Is a scanned *letter* that simply lists all the times law enforcement used drones in Maine.
 		- Only comes out once a year.
 		- Is not searchable.
 		- Is not standardized.
 			- Some agencies get specific and write paragraphs about each deployment, and others simply have notes like "crime scene."
-		- Gives no details on the location of the deployment.
+		- Requires no details on the location of the deployment.
 		- Has no requirement for dates.
 Some departments put dates in their notes, most do not.

-We demand a broader discussion about police surveillance technology, and more protections.

 [^1]: https://portlandme.portal.civicclerk.com/event/8035/files/attachment/27615